captainmarkos/api-key-auth/README.md

 Some people may raise concern that we're "rolling our own auth" here, but that's actually not true.
 We're using tools that Rails provides for us out-of-the-box.
 API key authentication doesn't have to be complex, and you most certainly don't have to use a third-party gem like Devise to implement it.

+### Resources & Credits

+This is my implementation based (closely) off of [this tutorial](https://keygen.sh/blog/how-to-implement-api-key-authentication-in-rails-without-devise/).
+All the credit goes to here as this was for my fun and deeper diving into the topic.
+Many thanks for this tutorial!

+As a side-note, this is a tutorial for myself.
+I take zero-credit and I did this solely for myself and my learning.
+I'm happy to make this repo private if it offends anyone.
+However for the most part I've found rails developers to be professionals and not so quick to waste their energy feeling self-important and offended.